Myrtle Bank (SA)

 The level of cultural diversity witnessed in Myrtle Bank was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Myrtle Bank was found to be more culturally diverse than most local markets, with 25.9% of its population born overseas and 18.2% speaking a language other than English at home.
-Christianity is the predominant religion in Myrtle Bank, comprising 51.3% of its population.
-Notably, Judaism is overrepresented in Myrtle Bank, making up 0.4% compared to 0.1% across Greater Adelaide.
+Myrtle Bank's population was found to be more culturally diverse than most local markets, with 25.9% born overseas and 18.2% speaking a language other than English at home.
+Christianity was the predominant religion in Myrtle Bank, comprising 51.3% of its population.
+Notably, Judaism was overrepresented, making up 0.4% compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity